|

 had 26 years service, had been awarded the MBE.
 He was a

-Third Engineer Officer, Merchant Navy, on the
+Third Engineer Officer, Acting Second, Merchant Navy, on the

 Cable Ship Alert.
 He died on 24 February 1945, and his